≡ Menu

 The difference between the two Corgi’s!

-Welsh Corgi’s are fast and are going to want to go on plenty of walks and play with you a lot.
-After all, they’re a part of the “herding group” which means that they’re going to be ready and eager for a good chase and need lots of mental stimulation!
+Unlike his Cardigan counterpart, the Pembroke Welsh Corgi has no tail!
+The Cardigan’s seat is set low and does not curl over its back.
+Also, Welsh Corgis are fast and will want to go on many walks and play with you.
+After all, they’re a part of the “herding group,” meaning they will be ready and eager for a good chase and need lots of mental stimulation!

 It should also be pointed out…

-Going to be very active and full of beans for his comparably small size, and is likely to guard your house from every single stranger who walks past (remember that barking we talked about?)– so if you have thin walls and angry neighbors the Corgi might not be for you.
+The Pembroke Welsh Corgi is sometimes known to be more affectionate than its Cardigan counterpart.
+But of course, each dog is different, so take this with a grain of salt.
+They are going to be very active and full of beans for their comparably small size and are likely to guard your house against every single stranger who walks past (remember that barking we talked about?)– so if you have thin walls and angry neighbors, the Corgi might not be for you.

 Also…